cyberphone/doc/payments/review-secure-payment-confirmation.md

 ## Technical Issues
 SPC was inspired by 3D Secure which was designed *long before* consumers had access to advanced security solutions like FIDO.
 Unfortunately this heritage also introduces a number of significant shortcomings:
-- Awkward UX where you have to *type card data* for each purchase since there is no wallet ("Card Not Present" using 3DS terminology).
+- Awkward UX where users have to *type card data* for each purchase since there is no wallet ("Card Not Present" using 3DS terminology).
 - Departs from established privacy by design principles by requiring users handing over GUIDs (card numbers) to *third-parties* (merchants).
 - Limited to card networks although many countries have been quite successful enabling account-to-account payments.
 - No support for PoS payments.
 Google/W3C seem to be fairly alone pushing on-line-only payment systems